Adding Single Pole and Three Way Light Switches in Your Building Layout

 Learn More

-And I have elevation from level four feet, and that's perfect.
-I want all my light switches to be four feet from the ground.
-Now I just zoom in and I can click to place where I want the light switches.
+I have an elevation of four feet from Level, and that’s perfect.
+I want all my light switches to be four feet off the ground.
+Now, I just zoom in, and I can click to place the light switches where I want them.

-It makes sense to have a light switch right where we walk in the door and we'll find a switch.
-Walk in the door and find a switch.
-I just click on the wall and it places that light switch.
+It makes sense to have a light switch right where we walk in the door so we can find it easily.
+I just click on the wall, and it places the light switch.

-I can work my way down this bank of classrooms to place a light switch for each classroom.
-So I'll go down this row and place those light switches all the way down.
+I can work my way down this row of classrooms to place a light switch in each.
+So, I’ll go down this row and place those light switches all the way.
 Each group gets a light switch.

-When we walk in from the vestibule, I want to have a light switch.
-And I want it to be a three-way so it can also be controlled from down the hallway.
-So I'll walk in and I'll have a three-way light switch right here, but that can be overridden down the hallway with a second three-way light switch.
+When we walk in from the vestibule, I want a light switch.
+I want it to be a three-way so it can also be controlled from down the hallway.
+So, I’ll walk in, and I’ll place a three-way light switch right here, but it can be overridden down the hallway with a second three-way light switch.

-We're just adding some lights and light switches and get those placed in as best seems fit for you.
-And then we'll meet back again soon.
+We’re just adding some lights and light switches and placing them where it seems best for you.
+Then, we’ll meet back again soon.

 How to Learn Revit MEP